 President Sargsyan had also backed the reform as a way to boost state pensions that are on average 10,000 drams ($24) a month.

 Tigran Sargsyan has served as prime minister since 2008.
 Under the Armenian constitution, all government ministers must now resign.

 2. U.S. indicts Ukrainian oligarch linked to Russia through gas industry

-The United States has leveled bribery charges against Dmitry Firtash, the Ukrainian billionaire arrested in Austria last month in an evident move to pressure Russia over Ukraine.
+The United States has leveled bribery charges against Dmytro Firtash, the Ukrainian billionaire arrested in Austria last month in an evident move to pressure Russia over Ukraine.